-CyberGhost enjoys a high level of popularity as a free service, but does this Romanian VPN translate well into a paid VPN service?
-In this review, I take an in-depth look at CyberGhost and how it stacks up compared to some of the competition.
+CyberGhost is a popular VPN provider that is refocusing In this review, I take an in-depth look at CyberGhost Pro and how it stacks up compared to some of the competition.
 Keep scrolling to read more!

 - Five simultaneous connections